-The major meteor event in December is the Geminids but there's another shower later in the month that's doesn't make as many headlines but on occasions can be quite good, the Ursids.
-With the radiant located close to the North Pole Star the Ursids are a Northern Hemisphere shower.
-They are much less dramatic than the Geminids with only about 10 meteors per hour visible but on several previous occasions they have shown significant bursts of activity and a re-occurrence may happen anytime.
+The major meteor event in December is the Geminids but there's another shower later in the month that doesn't quite make as many headlines but on occasions can be quite good.
+It's the Ursids.
+With the radiant located close to Polaris the North Pole Star, the Ursids are a Northern Hemisphere shower.
+They are much less dramatic than the Geminids with only about 10 meteors per hour visible but on past occasions have shown significant bursts of activity and a re-occurrence may occur anytime.

-The comet that sources and therefore responsible for the Ursid meteor shower is 8P/Tuttle (also known as Tuttle's Comet or Comet Tuttle).
-It has a period of 13.6 years and during the last perihelion on January 27, 2008 it was visible telescopically.
-Tuttle's comet passed Earth at a distance of 0.25282 AU (37,821,000 km or 23,501,000 miles) on January 1, 2008 and anticipation was high that the 2007 and 2008 showers may produce much increased activity but this was not to be.
+The comet that sources and is therefore responsible for the shower is 8P/Tuttle (also known as Tuttle's Comet or Comet Tuttle).
+It has a period of 13.6 years and during the last perihelion on January 27, 2008 was visible telescopically.
+On January 1, 2008 it passed Earth at a distance of 0.25282 AU (37,821,000 km or 23,501,000 miles) and anticipation was high that the 2007 and 2008 showers may produce much increased activity but that was not to be.
 In the end only a small increase was noted.

 What to expect

-The best two nights to look for the Ursids are on December 21/22 and 22/23.
-Normally it produces a ZHR (Zenithal Hourly Rate) of about 10 although there have been at least two major outbursts in the past 70 years (1945 and 1986).
-During an outburst it can jump to at least 50 meteors per hour, propelling the shower into the realms of some of the better annual meteor showers of the year.
+The best night to look for the Ursids is on December 22/23.
+Normally it has a Zenithal Hourly Rate (ZHR) of 10 although there have been at least two major outbursts in the past 70 years (1945 and 1986).
+During an outburst more than 50 meteors per hour can be seen, propelling the shower into the realms of some of the better annual meteor showers.

-When observing meteors they can streak through the sky many degrees from the actual radiant so it's better not to look directly at it but at a large area of surrounding sky.
-To confirm an Ursid, trace back the meteor and it will go all the way back to the radiant.
+When observing meteors they can streak through the sky many degrees from the actual radiant so it's better not to look directly at it but scan a large area of surrounding sky.
+To confirm an Ursid trace the meteor and it will go all the way back to the radiant.

 |Meteor shower name||Ursids|